danschultzer/idempotency_plug/README.md

 ### Persisted store

-The ETS store is not persisted, so it's not production ready.
+The ETS store is not persisted, so it's not production-ready.
 Instead, let's change the store to use Ecto.

 First, run `mix idempotency_plug.ecto.gen.migration`.